replicatedhq/troubleshoot/DEMO_WALKTHROUGH.md

 - Uses cost-effective models (gpt-4o-mini by default)

 ## Part 1: Setup (2 minutes)

-**What to say:**
-> "For this demo, I'm using the development build of Troubleshoot.sh with our new LLM analyzer.
-End users would install this as a kubectl plugin, but we're using the local binary to showcase the latest features."

 ### Build the project (if not already done)